wxwx1993/TS_Stochastic/README.md

 # Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?
-This is the data repository for public available code and data to reproduce analyses in Wu, X., Weinberger, K. R., Wellenius, G. A., Braun, D. and Dominici, F., 2021.
-Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?
+This is the data repository for publicly available code and data to reproduce analyses in 3.
+Wu X, Weinberger KR, Wellenius GA, Dominici F, Braun D. Assessing the causal effects of a stochastic intervention in time series data: are heat alerts effective in preventing deaths and hospitalizations?
+Biostatistics.
+2023. doi: 10.1093/biostatistics/kxad002.

 <b>Simulation Code: </b><br>
 [`ts_ips_fun_v4.R`](https://github.com/wxwx1993/TS_Incremental/blob/main/Simulation/ts_ips_fun_v4.R) contains the main functions to estimate the IPW estimator and the corresponding upper bound of the variance estimator; the influence-function-based estimator and the corresponding empirical variance estimator.